-- The With-Profits Sub-Fund is rated as a low to medium risk fund. - An Aviva with-profits investment aims to provide steady capital growth over the medium to long term by investing in a broad range of assets, while smoothing out some of the fluctuations of investment markets. - The value of the Sub-Fund can go down as well as up depending on the returns made by the assets that make up the Sub-Fund, so you may get back less than has been paid in.
-We share out the profits and losses of the Sub-Fund through a system of bonuses, with the aim of smoothing the returns on your with-profits investment over the long term.
-We explain smoothing on page 7. - Some products provide guaranteed policy benefits if certain events happen or on specified dates.
+- The Old With-Profits Sub-Fund and New With-Profits Sub-Fund are rated as low to medium risk funds, and they offer the possibility of higher returns than you may get from an average savings account with a bank or building society. - An Aviva with-profits investment aims to provide steady capital growth over the medium to long term by investing in a broad range of assets, while smoothing out some of the fluctuations of investment markets. - The value of the Sub-Funds can go down as well as up depending on the returns made by the assets that make up the Sub-Funds, so you may get back less than has been paid in.
+We share out the profits and losses of the Sub-Funds through a system of bonuses, with the aim of smoothing the returns on your with-profits investment over the long term. - Some products provide guaranteed policy benefits if certain events happen or on specified dates.
 We explain some of these guarantees in greater detail in the What are the guarantees? section on page 10.